pysal/spvcm/README.md

 1.<s> implement full conditionals for
     - lambda
     - rho
-2. run the gibbs sampler</s> to validate the results.
+2. run the gibbs samplerto validate the results.</s>

-I'll make a notebook explaining this, too.
+If you'd like to see an example run of the sampler, check out `HSAR_Validation.ipynb`.
+I've included traces of the sampler, and comparison to the dong & harris paper.

 Validation, at this point, shows that some of the steps generate slightly different results.
 I've already squashed a few bugs (and, consequently, cannot